yotron/s3app/README.md

 ```

 #### Authentication LDAP
+To allow authentication with LDAP, a LDAP group must be mapped onto one the S3App Role `S3Manager`, `S3User` or `Admin` .
+After the first authentication a new user, the user must be added to the `S3Access`
+or `S3Group`.
+Please see the [manual of S3App](https://www.yotron.de/s3app/).

 | name                      | example                                         | description                                                                                               | possible values | default |
 |---------------------------|-------------------------------------------------|-----------------------------------------------------------------------------------------------------------|-----------------|---------|
 | AUTH_LDAP_SERVER          | ldap://ldap.example.com                         | The URL of the LDAP server.                                                                               |                 |         |